 Rule 9.1.a.
-Customer Identification. -Covered institutions shall establish and record the true identity of its clients based on official documents.
-They shall maintain a system of verifying the true corporate clients, require a system of verifying their legal existence and organizational structure, as well as the authority and identification of all persons purporting to act on their behalf.
+Customer Identification Covered institutions shall establish and record the true identity of its clients based on official documents.
+They shall maintain a system of verifying the true identity of their clients and, in case of corporate clients, require a system of verifying their legal existence and organizational structure, as well as the authority and identification of all persons purporting to act on their behalf.
 Covered institutions shall establish appropriate systems and methods based on internationally compliant standards and adequate internal controls for verifying and recording the true and full identity of their customers.